 Just because a certain task has been done in the same way for a long time doesn’t necessarily mean that it has to or should be that way.
 Issues in the production process can cause major slowdowns that will have implications on capacity, productivity and ultimately profitability.

-How industry 4.0 'Machine downtime Monitoring' can help you be more efficient
+How Industry 4.0 'Machine downtime Monitoring' can help you be more efficient

 Industry 4.0 is all about connecting digital systems to make manufacturing businesses more productive, competitive, and resilient.

 Gathering the right data is key to identifying inefficiencies.
 FourJaw's machine downtime monitoring capability captures machine utilisation and top downtime reasons to give a real-time picture of what is happening on the factory floor.
-This data can then be used to identify gaps in the production schedule, bottlenecks and reduce the need for a member of staff to be manually collecting data from each machine.
+This data can then be used to identify gaps in the production schedule, bottlenecks and reduce the need for a member of staff to manually collect data from each machine.

 A recent example of the positive impact machine monitoring provides manufacturers is evidenced by British manufacturer, Armac Martin.

-After installing FourJaw machine monitoring, the production team were able to see where inefficiencies were in their production process, and take corrective action, which had an immediate impact on efficacy, helping to drive a 14% uplift in machine utilisation and a 65% increase in parts output at Armac Martin.
+After installing FourJaw machine monitoring, the production team were able to see where inefficiencies were in their production process and take corrective action, which had an immediate impact on efficacy, helping to drive a 14% uplift in machine utilisation and a 65% increase in parts output at Armac Martin.

 The machine data captured on their factory floor showed which machines were in high demand and well-utilised and which were becoming redundant.
 This gave the production team a clear view of the production schedule and machine capabilities and allowed them to sell one piece of under-used machinery and invest in a machine that would meet the growing demands of their customers.
 The purchase of the new machine is expected to reduce the overdue raw material orders by more than 60%.